 Diplomatic relations were established between Uzbekistan and Estonia on 10 October 1994.
-The first Estonian Ambassador to Uzbekistan, Simmu Tiik, presented his credentials to the Uzbekistani Deputy Prime Minister and the Minister of Foreign Affairs, Elyor Ganiev, on 12 October 2011.
+The first Estonian Ambassador to Uzbekistan, Simmu Tiik, presented his credentials to Uzbekistan's Deputy Prime Minister and the Minister of Foreign Affairs, Elyor Ganiev, on 12 October 2011.

-Currently, Estonia is represented in Uzbekistan by Ambassador Tõnis Nirk, who presented his credentials to Uzbek Foreign Minister Abdulaziz Kamilov on February 20, 2015.
+Currently, Estonia is represented in Uzbekistan by Ambassador Arti Hilpus, who presented his credentials to Uzbek Foreign Minister Abdulaziz Kamilov on 6 March 2019.
 The Ambassador resides in Riga.
 Uzbekistan has not appointed its ambassador to Estonia.
-Estonia is included in the consular area of the Uzbekistani Embassy in Riga.
+Estonia is included in the consular area of Uzbekistan's Embassy in Riga.

-The official visit of Prime Minister Andrus Ansip to Uzbekistan took place from November 1-3, 2010.
-The objective of the visit was to establish contacts and relations with the leaders of Uzbekistan in order to facilitate the further development of relations.
+- The official visit of Prime Minister Andrus Ansip to Uzbekistan took place 1-3 November 2010.
+The objective of the visit was to establish contacts and relations with the leaders of Uzbekistan in order to facilitate further development of relations.
 The prime minister was accompanied by a business delegation and a business seminar was held in the framework of the visit.

-Foreign Minister Urmas Paet was on an official visit to Uzbekistan on March 27-28, 2014, where he met with Uzbek Foreign Minister Abdulaziz Kamilov and Minister of Foreign Economic Affairs, Investments and Trade Elyor Ganiev.
-The Foreign Minister was accompanied by a delegation of business representatives.
-Estonian Foreign Minister Paet and Minister Ganiev of Uzbekistan opened a business forum in Tashkent.
+- Foreign Minister Urmas Paet was on an official visit to Uzbekistan on 27-28 March 2014, where he met with Uzbek Foreign Minister Abdulaziz Kamilov and Minister of Foreign Economic Affairs, Investments and Trade Elyor Ganiev.
+Foreign Minister Paet was accompanied by a delegation of business representatives.
+Foreign Minister Paet and Minister Ganiev of Uzbekistan opened a business forum in Tashkent.

 Source: Statistics Estonia

-According to the Bank of Estonia, the Uzbekistan's direct investments to Estonia amounted to 3.75 million euros as of September 30, 2015.
-Investments had been made mainly into transport and warehousing, wholesale and retail trade, but also administrative and support work, financial and insurance activities, less in manufacturing, the information and communications sector, professional, scientific and technical activities, and real estate.
+According to the Bank of Estonia, Uzbekistan's direct investments to Estonia amounted to 1.1 mln EUR as of 31 December 2018.
+Investments have been made into different sectors - wholesale and retail trade, transport and storage, information and communications sector, financial and insurance activities, real estate, professional, scientific and technical activities, administrative and support activities.

-As of the same date, Estonia’s investments in Uzbekistan were smaller, but the data cannot be disclosed due to data protection rules.
-The investments have been made in the manufacturing sector and also in professional, scientific and technical activities.
+As of the same date, Estonia’s investments in Uzbekistan were of smaller scale, the data cannot be disclosed due to data protection regulations.
+Investments have been made in the manufacturing sector and also in professional, scientific and technical activities.

-According to the Commercial Register, as of April 2, 2015, there were 20 companies with Uzbekistani shareholders registered in Estonia.
+According to the Business Register, there were 34 companies with Uzbek shareholders registered in Estonia as of May 2018.

 In recent years, Uzbekistan has invited representatives from Estonia to participate in their annual folklore and music festivals.
 Triinu Taul represented Estonia in August of 2013 at the International Uzbek Folk Music Contest and Festival "Sharq taronalari" in Samarkand, where she won the Special Jury Prize as a young and talented musician.
-Silver Sepp attended the same festival in August of 2015 and shared second place with the Poland band Chełm.
-The international jury chose to award the Grand Prix prize to the Chinese ensemble Jiangsu Women's Orchestra.
-First prize went to the Japanese ensemble Shamisen.
+Silver Sepp attended the same festival in August of 2015 and shared second place with the Polish band Chełm.

 Uzbeks in Estonia

-According to the 2011 census, there were 116 people of Uzbek nationality living in Estonia.
+According to the 2011 census, there were 116 Uzbeks living in Estonia.

 Get closer acquainted with Estonia, coming here for a visit, studies, business or investments!